 More serious or “hard injuries” include fractures, disk herniations, deep cuts and gashes usually requiring stitches, 3rd degree burns, head trauma, and injuries that require extensive medical care.

 Most minor soft tissue injury claims can be handled without legal representation.
-However more serious hard injury claims always require legal representation by an experienced personal injury attorney to get a decent settlement.
+However more serious hard injury claims usually require an experienced personal injury attorney to get a decent settlement.

 Unlike soft tissue injuries which normally settle rather quickly, more serious hard injuries may require expert testimony, depositions, interrogatories, requests for production, and other legal procedures in order to convince the insurance company to settle your claim fairly.